 A pig that always gets what it wants when it wants it will quickly develop Spoiled Pig Syndrome (SPS).
 SPS is a common problem amongst pet mini-pigs and potbellies.

 When they arrive in their new home as cute little piglets, their owners overindulge them.
 Instead of training them, they give them free rein.
-Inadvertently, these owners teach their little pigs that they can take whatever food they want and claim the best spot on the sofa.
+Inadvertently, these owners teach their little pigs to take whatever food they want and claim the best spot on the sofa.

 Unfortunately, indulging a pig in this manner tells it that it’s at the top of the hierarchy.
 It will then defend that position aggressively.